Callypig/Natsuno-Kanata-English-Patch/README.md

 ##### Contact

 I'll use my personal information for the time being, I don't really know how much engagement this game could have.
-If necessary, I'll create a Discord dedicated to this patch.
+If necessary, I'll create a dedicated Discord for this patch.

 discord: calypig

 ##### Credits

+you must pray for me.

 [Natsuno Kanata website](https://natsuno-kanata.online)